NihaalManaf/tp/docs/UserGuide.md

 - `find n:john s:Contacted` returns customers named John with "Contacted" status
 - `find t:VIP s:Uncontacted` returns VIP customers who haven't been contacted yet
 - `find n:alice t:friends s:Contacted` returns customers named Alice, tagged as friends, and with "Contacted" status
+- `find s:Contacted s:Uncontacted` returns an error as you can only search for one status!

 ### Tag View and Status View Integration